 This course is designed to give the student the basic knowledge of Programmable Logic Controllers (PLC's) and how they are used to control industrial equipment and systems.
 Allen Bradley PLC's and software are utilized in this course.
-Prerequisite: MAIN 1504, MAIN 1404 (4 SCH - 6 contact hours).
+(4SCH - 3 Lecture/3 Lab)

-AMST 26004 Programmable Logic Controls (PLCs) with Instrumentation II
+AMST 26004 Programmable Logic Controls (PLCs) with Instrumentation II (F,S)